SF-WDI-LABS/spotify-search-lab/README.md

 ## Usage

-Enter a song/track name to fine and click the Search button or hit the Enter key.
+Enter a song/track name then click the Search button or hit the Enter key.
 Hover over the album art to see the name of the album.
 Click the Preview button to hear a snippet from the song.

 ## Technologies Used